Intel’s CEO Departure Opens Door to Fresh Deal Discussions

 The board has discussed a range of possibilities in recent months, such as private equity transactions and even a split of Intel’s factory and product-design businesses.
 But Gelsinger was opposed to breaking up the company, focusing instead on his plan to restore Intel’s technological edge and become a made-to-order manufacturer for outside clients.

-With Gelsinger leaving this week — following pressure from the board — there’s a chance to reset the conversation.
+Gelsinger left this week following pressure from the board and is set to receive as much as $10 million in severance pay.
+With his departure, there’s a chance to reset the conversation.
 Morgan Stanley and Goldman Sachs Group Inc. have been helping the company ponder its options, and may find a more receptive audience in new management.

 It’s also an opportunity for suitors to take another look at acquiring some or all of the business.
 Qualcomm Inc. expressed some interest in a transaction before, though nothing got very far, Bloomberg News has reported.